Chris Mason (journalist)

-Christopher Richard Mason (born 21 April 1980) is a British journalist, who has been the political editor of BBC News since 2022.
+Christopher Richard Mason (born 21 April 1980) is an English journalist who has been the Political Editor of BBC News since 2022, having been the corporation's political correspondent.
+He filled the vacant Political Editor position previously held by Laura Kuenssberg.
 He is also a presenter of the podcast and television programme Newscast (formerly Brexitcast).
-He was formerly the BBC's political correspondent.

 Early life and career

-Christopher Richard Mason was born on 21 April 1980 in Airedale Hospital in Steeton with Eastburn, Bradford, West Yorkshire.
+Christopher Richard Mason was born on 21 April 1980 in Airedale Hospital in Steeton, Bradford, West Yorkshire.
 His parents were primary school teachers.
 He grew up in Grassington, North Yorkshire, and attended Ermysted's Grammar School in Skipton.
 He listened to radio, in particular BBC Radio Lancashire, from an early age and his childhood ambition was to present his own programme.
 He was an undergraduate at Christ's College, Cambridge, where he studied Geography, and participated in student newspapers, student radio and student television.
 Mason started his career as a trainee in broadcast journalism at ITN in autumn 2001.
 He gained a postgraduate diploma from City, University of London, where he trained as a journalist.